Golden Skills

 Our Vision

-Alongside Qualifications and Values, the Golden Skills of Creativity, Problem Solving, Teamwork, Communication and Positivity are a key part of our Achievement Journey.
+Alongside Qualifications and Values, Skills are a key part of our Achievement Journey.
 These were identified in partnership with local businesses.
+Skills Development Scotland describe meta-skills as innate, timeless, higher-order skills that create adaptive learners and promote success in whatever context the future brings.

 As part of the Developing Scotland’s Young Workforce we not only equip our students with the key skills they need for learning, life, and work, but ensure they can confidently articulate their strengths and areas for development.